mchmarny/long-running-job/README.md

 # long-running-job

-How to use GCE's container exec feature for long running (and self-terminating) jobs.
+Demo project showcasing how to use GCE's container exec feature to run long running jobs.
+This example also shows hot terminate (delete) the VM after the user code in container exited.

 ## Pre-requirements